bruinxiong/Densenet.mxnet/README.md

 ![](title.png)

-This implementation only focus on imagenet'12 dataset.
+This implementation only focus on imagenet'12 dataset at present.
 The training procedure is ongoing.
 So, I hope anyone who are mxnet fun can test this code with me.
 When I finish, I will update more information about training and validation.

 Their official implementation and many other third-party implementations can be found in the [liuzhuang13/DenseNet](https://github.com/liuzhuang13/DenseNet) repo on GitHub.